hqureshi434/CPSC-431-Inventory-Management-System/README.md

 [Project] (http://ecs.fullerton.edu/~cs431s1/P1/)

 ### Introduction
 The goal of the project is to create an online Inventory Management System (IMS) for retailers.

+### How to Use the Application
+1. Log in with one of the premade logins
+	* Username: inventory@ims.com | Password: inventory2021
+	* Username: procurement@ims.com | Password: procurement2021
+	* Username: manager@ims.com | Password: manager2021
+2. Depending on which login you chose (provided above), you'll have certain permissions which match the use-cases described below.
+3. The Item Name must be provided for each transaction performed within the Inventory Management System, so don't leave that part out!

 #### Use-cases
 1. Add new Item Record to the Inventory Management System
 	1. Actor(s):
 		1. Procurement
+		2. Manager
 	2. Description:
 		1. Procurement will add new Item Records to the IMS (Inventory Management System).
 The Item Record will have a Name, Price, Onhand Quantity, and Photo.
 2. Change the price of an Item Record
 	1. Actor(s):
 		1. Procurement
+		2. Manager
 	2. Description:
 		1. Procurement will be able to change the price of an item record from the Inventory screen.
 3. Log-in to the Inventory Management System